 Welcome to the Gamma Alpha homepage!
 Gamma Alpha is a scientific cooperative house located on the south-east side of the University of Michigan campus.
 We are a diverse mix of graduate students who maintain a clean living space, eco-friendly habits, and a respectful environment.
-We come from a variety of fields including Ecology & Evolutionary Biology, Microbiology & Immunology, Anthropology, Cellular & Molecular Biology, Sociology, Public Health, and Law.
+We come from a variety of fields including Ecology & Evolutionary Biology, Microbiology & Immunology, Anthropology, Cellular & Molecular Biology, Sociology, Public Health, History, Bioinformatics, and Law.

 LIVING AT GAMMA ALPHA